DFE-Digital/publish-teacher-training/guides/conventions/configuration.md

 ## Feature Flags

-### Find

-Feature flags for Find are stored in Redis.
+Feature flags are stored in Redis.
 The `FeatureFlag` class is a wrapper around the `Redis` class that provides a simple interface for setting and checking feature flags.

-### Publish

-Feature flags for Publish are still stored in the `settings.yml` file.
-The `FeatureService` class provides a simple interface for checking publish feature flags.
+We want to move away from Redis and into a [Solid Cache](https://github.com/rails/solid_cache) backed approach.